It might seem daunting, time consuming & prohibitive for smaller practices, to implement BIM. Not with Driving Vision!

 Permanent modular construction is a design and construction process performed in a manufacturing facility that produces building components, or modules, constructed to be transported to a permanent building site.

-You can find these modular construction approaches in many sectors and construction types such as residential buildings, multi-family dwellings, schools and universities, prisons, railways, and high-rises.
+Modular construction approaches are used in many sectors of construction types such as residential buildings, multi-family dwellings, schools and universities, prisons, railways, and high-rises.

-Modular construction has extremely specific requirements and as such cannot be used for all architectural styles and building classifications, mainly where there is little repetition, but with the use of recent technologies this is starting to change.
+Modular construction has specific requirements and cannot be used for all architectural styles and building classifications.
+If there is no repetition the technology will not work, but recent techniques have started to change this.

 Modular construction reduces cost, time-to-build, and waste.
 It also improves the quality of the construction and increases margins.

 The biggest sustainability issue in the construction industry is the amount of waste generated.
-Modular construction and prefabrication allow you to recycle leftover materials and reduce waste, so it is an eco-friendly technique.
+Modular construction and prefabrication allow recycling of leftover materials and reduce waste, an eco-friendly technique.

-Self-healing or self-repairing concrete is used on buildings, roads, and homes to freely fix its cracks.
-By sealing the cracks, it recovers the mechanical properties of its structural elements.
+Self-healing or self-repairing concrete is used on buildings, roads, and homes to freely fix cracks recovering the mechanical properties of its structural elements.

 Concrete, made with cement, is an extensively produced and consumed material in the construction industry, so this technology will certainly be used widely worldwide.

-Nowadays, you can find mobile devices leveraging cloud technology everywhere and access the internet anytime from anywhere allowing you to store copious amounts of information and share data immediately.
+Nowadays, mobile devices are everywhere leveraging cloud technology and accessing the internet anytime from anywhere allowing you to store copious amounts of information and share data immediately.

-To meet your contractual obligations, you can leverage cloud solutions to keep data secure in remote locations and expedite data analysis.
+Meeting your contractual obligations can leverage cloud solutions to keep data secure in remote locations and expedite data analysis.

 Cloud-based collaboration facilitates effective communication among project team members, a prerequisite to delivering successful projects.
 It improves synchronization by increasing efficiency, reducing errors and reworks, and minimizing project complexity.